makerinc/babel-plugin-jsx-metadata/README.md

 1. **Element Selection**: Click handlers use `data-component-name` to identify components
 2. **File Navigation**: `data-component-file` determines which file to open for editing
-3. **Line Range Navigation**: `data-component-line-start` and `data-component-line-end` enable jumping to exact source locations and selecting multi-line elements
+3. **Precise Navigation**: `data-component-line-start`, `data-component-line-end`, `data-component-col-start`, and `data-component-col-end` enable jumping to exact source locations and selecting elements precisely, even multiple elements on the same line
 4. **Ownership Tracking**: `data-rendered-by` determines which file authored each element
 5. **Text Editing**: Wrapped text nodes can be selected and modified while preserving authorship